State Examples for Transition

 - Illinois: Early Intervention to Early Childhood Special Education Tracking form (2013)

 State Initiatives and Special Projects

 This collaborative effort of Eve Müller (Project Forum), Kathy Whaley (NECTAC), and Beth Rous (NECTC) summarizes the recommendations included in the National Early Childhood Transition Initiative's document that was created as a resource for improving state and local performance on State Performance Plans related to early childhood transition.
 It highlights some of the policies and practices adopted by six states (FL, IN, KY, NH, NM and WV) to meet the early childhood transition requirement.

 - Florida: Florida Transition Project helps communities set up trained transition teams to develop a seamless system of transition among agencies providing services to young children with disabilities, birth to six years of age, and their families.
 It is funded through the Technical Assistance and Training System (TATS) by the Florida Department of Education, Bureau of Exceptional Education and Student Services.

-- New Mexico Early Childhood Transition is to support community teams in developing and/or improving their system of transitioning children and families from early intervention services to other services and supports.
+- New Mexico: New Mexico Early Childhood Transition is to support community teams in developing and/or improving their system of transitioning children and families from early intervention services to other services and supports.
 Our vision is that all children and families will experience a smooth and effective transition as a result of collaborative intentional community planning.

 - West Virginia: Early Childhood Transition Steering Committee key agencies are WV Birth to Three, WV Department of Education, WV Head Start and WV Division of Early Care and Education.